Spudworth/DAndDCharacterHandler/useCases/UseCase6_CreateCharacter.md

 7.18 - System determines characters Armor based on equipment and Ability Scores.

-7.19 - Charcter Creation is finalised and saved.
+7.19 - Character Creation is finalised and saved.

 **Extensions**

-7.6B -  Player enters invalid Ability Scores
+7.6A -  Player enters invalid Ability Scores

-7.6B1 - System prompts to inform.
+7.6A1 - System prompts to inform.

-7.6B2 - System asks for new Ability Scores
+7.6A2 - System asks for new Ability Scores

-7.6B3 - Player enters new Ability Scores
+7.6A3 - Player enters new Ability Scores

 _